hmtavares/sob_experiments/README.md

 ```

-Once done that will be it for this session (Time for dinner!) so we'll save to file.
+Once we finish in town that will be it for this session (time for dinner!) so we'll save to file.
 This will remember where we ended up and what our job is for next time.

 ```(Cmd) save awesome_team.save```